MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Australia/how-to-print-bank-account-reconciliation-reports.md

     ms.author: edupont

 ---
-# How to: Print Bank Account Reconciliation Reports
+# How to: Print Bank Account Reconciliation Reports in Australia
 The **Bank Account Reconciliation** report displays open bank ledger entries as unpresented checks or unrecorded deposits.

 ## To print a bank account reconciliation report